 How to Get a Job as an Electrician

 An electrician may be taught about volts and amperes during an apprenticeship, but some of their most-used skills are inherent.
-Many of those who excel are critical thinkers who can quickly diagnose electrical problems.
-They also should be good listeners and practice patience—”it takes time to solve complex issues with equipment that can be expensive,” says Anthony Pennybaker, a Claypool Electric employee.
+Many of those who excel in this field are critical thinkers who can quickly diagnose electrical problems.
+They should also be good listeners and practice patience.
+"It takes time to solve complex issues with equipment that can be expensive," says Anthony Pennybaker, a Claypool Electric employee.

 Learning to respect and collaborate with other construction workers is also essential.
-Underwood says it’s important to know “that all levels of people on a job site can have a good idea, and [to have] the willingness to listen to them.”
+Underwood says it's important to know that "all levels of people on a job site can have a good idea, and [you should also have] the willingness to listen to them."

 What is the Job Like?

-Many electricians agree that they enjoy the variety found in their work.
-“I like to have new challenges and experience new problems that need [to be] solved,” says Brunning.
-“A project is like a big puzzle, and I get to work with new problems every day.”
-Pennybaker adds: “I like solving problems, and in my capacity working in service and small projects, I get to experience new challenges on a daily basis.”
-Those in the business could work both indoors and out, helping to install and inspect wiring, and to troubleshoot electrical problems.
-They could do plenty of standing, squatting, and stooping, plus lots of climbing ladders and lifting tools, but very little sitting behind a desk.
+Many electricians say they enjoy the variety that comes with their work.
+"I like to have new challenges and experience new problems that need [to be] solved," Brunning says.
+"A project is like a big puzzle, and I get to work with new problems every day."
+Pennybaker adds: "I like solving problems, and in my capacity working in service and small projects, I get to experience new challenges on a daily basis."
+Those in the business could work both indoors and out, helping install and inspect wiring and troubleshooting electrical problems.
+They could do plenty of standing, squatting and stooping, plus lots of climbing ladders and lifting tools, but very little sitting behind a desk.
 Staying in good physical shape is beneficial.
-Most work full-time for contractors, working around residences, businesses, factories, and construction sites.
+Most work full-time for contractors, working around residences, businesses, factories and construction sites.
 Evenings and weekend work are common, particularly if an electrical problem or emergency arises.